Skip to main content

 It is uncommon, at least in our country, for companies to offer an internship in DevOps.
 But as rarely as it gets, I happened to stumble upon a DevOps Engineer role in an internship program offered by Ingenuity Software.
 Ike Gabriel Yuson, a DevOps Engineer in the said company and who would also then become my mentor in the program, encouraged me to give DevOps a try and apply as an intern.
 It didn’t need much convincing as I knew I would be able to expand my knowledge and skills.
 At the same time, it was exciting to know that I’d be able to learn and use technologies I wouldn’t normally have access to.

-Come internship proper, during a Linux & Docker training session led by my mentor, we were asked what DevOps was.
+When the internship officially started, during a Linux and Docker training session led by my mentor, my mentor asked us what DevOps was.
 Being the sole DevOps Engineer intern has put pressure on me to give a correct answer.

 It is a culture — a set of practices that “DevOps Engineers” implement.